How 15 Minutes of Exercise Helps with Heart Health

 - Back rows (with hand weights)

-Alternating all (or some) of these exercises, do 20 seconds of work as hard as you can, with 10 seconds of rest.
+Alternating all (or some) of these exercises, perform 20 seconds of work as hard as you can, with 10 seconds of rest.
 Repeat eight times for a total of four minutes.
 Rest for one minute.
 For a 15-minute workout, repeat three times.
-Looks like this:
+The workout looks like this:

 20 seconds on, 10 seconds off (x8)